Coherence in resonance fluorescence

-In this work, we propose and experimentally verify an entanglement model providing a unified picture which simultaneously explains the laser-like linewidth and the single-photon characteristics of the RF of a quantum emitter.
-Here, the emitter and its RF photons are entangled through spontaneous emission.
+In this work, we propose and experimentally verify a unified model which simultaneously explains the laser-like linewidth and the single-photon characteristics of the RF of a quantum emitter.
 The model involves no higher-order scattering processes, nor does it need to distinguish between ``coherent" scattering and ``incoherent" absorption/re-emission processes.
-From the entanglement, we theoretically derive the excitation power dependencies, with the strongest effects measurable at the single-photon incidence level, of the first-order coherence ($g^{(1)}$) of the RF as whole and the second-order correlation function ($g^{(2)}$) of its broadband component.
+Here, all RF photons are strictly treated as spontaneous emission, one at a time and never two together.
+We theoretically derive the excitation power dependencies, with the strongest effects measurable at the single-photon incidence level, of the first-order coherence ($g^{(1)}$) of the RF as whole and the second-order correlation function ($g^{(2)}$) of its broadband component.
 In laboratory, we confirm the model by reproducing its predictions on the RF from a high-quality semiconductor quantum dot (QD) micro-pillar device.
-Furthermore, we perform phase-dependent two-photon interference experiment and observe peculiar coincidence bunching that is also explained by the model.

-Figure~\ref{fig1}\textbf{a} depicts the entanglement model.
+\textbf{ Results}\\ Figure~\ref{fig1}\textbf{a} depicts the \zy{spontaneous emission} model.
 A monochromatic laser coherently drives a TLE, e.g., a QD in a micropillar cavity~\cite{wu2023}.
 Parameters $\nu$, $h \nu$ and $T_L$ are the laser's frequency, photon energy and coherence time, respectively.
 The TLE's excited state $|e\rangle$ has a lifetime of $T_1$, and a dephasing time of $T_2$ ($T_2 \leq 2T_1$).
 According to the optical Bloch equations, the TLE population reaches a steady state after $\sim\!
-T_1$ time under steady continuous optical excitation~\cite{Steck2023}.
-At any point of time, it is not possible to know whether spontaneous emission has taken place or the TLE remains at its excited state $\ket{e}$ prior to detection of a photon.
-However, once an RF photon is detected, we know for sure that spontaneous emission had taken place and the TLE returned to its ground state $|g\rangle$ at the corresponding point of time.
-An immediate detection of a second photon is prevented because the TLE requires time to be repopulated.
-This leads naturally to photon anti-bunching.
+T_1$ time under steady continuous optical excitation~\cite{Steck2023}. \zy{Fundamentally, the TLE or its emission separately is in a mixed state.
+However, treating them jointly, it is possible, as derived in Section~I, Supplementary Information, to use a pure-state description}